discretize/discretize-guides/builds/guardian/celestial-firebrand/index.md

   - Try not to interrupt your auto-attack chain
   - Make sure to have <Skill name="Blazing Edge"/> ready for when you need to CC or need to pull in any adds.
 - In <Skill name="Tome of Justice"/>:
-  - Your standard DPS rotation is <Skill name="Epilogue: Ashes of the Just"/>, <Skill name="Chapter 4: Scorched Aftermath"/>, <Skill name="Chapter 2: Igniting Burst"/>.
+  - Your standard DPS rotation is <Skill name="Epilogue: Ashes of the Just"/>, <Skill name="Chapter 2: Igniting Burst"/>, <Skill name="Chapter 4: Scorched Aftermath"/>.
   - Don't be afraid to replace <Skill name="Chapter 2: Igniting Burst"/>, with <Skill name="Chapter 3: Heated Rebuke"/> for more CC or to pull any adds.
 - On Staff:
   - Use <Skill name="Empower"/>